avb-lgtm/euxantius-site/essays/second-essay/index.md

 By,

-Omar Abdel-Maged
+OAM

-In memoriam of some of the great minds that nurtured my own.
+In memoriam: some of the great minds that nurtured my own.

 -END-